chicio/chicio.github.io/_posts/2018-10-28-react-native-typescript-conference-voxxed-2018.md

  ![voxxed 2018 pre talk](/assets/images/posts/voxxed-2018-pre-talk.jpg "voxxed 2018 pre talk")

 Then the room started to fill in.
-As schedule at 14.30 we started our presentation.
+As scheduled at 14.30 we started our presentation.
 The presentation went smooth.
 We kept the scheduled time per slide we planned in our simulation.
 The change of speaker between the various part of the presentation worked perfectly.
 At the end we answered to some questions and we received applause from the audience.